 c.
 Easy social media connection

-With Missinglettr, it is easy to promote published blogs consistently across all social media channels – all year long.
-This tool enables branded content that is designed to specifically encourage clicks.
+With Missinglettr it is easy to promote published blogs consistently across all social media channels – all year long.
+This social media tool for digital marketing agency enables branded content that is designed to specifically encourage clicks.

 d.
 YET TO BE RELEASED: Custom campaigns